Arksine/moonraker/docs/api_changes.md

 This document keeps a record of all changes to Moonraker's web APIs.

+### January 4th 2021
+- A `notify_update_refreshed` notification has been added.
+Moonraker now auto-refreshes the update status at roughly a 2 hour interval.
+When an auto-refresh is complete this notification is broadcast.
+Included is an object that matches the response from `/machine/update/status`.
+- The behavior of some of the `update_manager` APIs has changed:
+  - The `refresh` argument for `/machine/update/status` is now more of a suggestion than a rule.
+If an update or a print is in progress then the request will ignore the refresh argument and immediately return the current status.
+Generally speaking requesting a refresh should not be necessary with addition of auto refresh.
+  - The update requests (ie `/machine/update/klipper`) will now return an error if a print is in progress.
+If the requested update is in progress then the request will return valid with a message stating that the update is in progress.
+If another object is being updated then the request will be queued and block until it its complete.
 ### January 1st 2021
 - A `notify_klippy_shutdown` websocket notification has been added